TaygaHoshi/tt-project/Classes/Soldier.md

 		Your maximum health is increased by 2 per VIT you currently have.
 		Whenever you spend an aptitude point in VIT, your maximum health is increased by 2.
 	Magical specialization:
 		Choose any simple novice spell.
-You can cast this spell once a day by spending stamina instead.
+You can cast this spell by spending stamina instead.
-		You can choose to use your POW as potency and ACU as precision for the spell you cast in this way.

 **Armor Specialization 1**
 	Choose an armor weight category.
 You get the following benefits while wearing an armor in that category.